tomansill/AutoLock/README.md

 AutoLock.

 lockAndRun(lock, () ->{
 				// Do stuff here
 				});
 ```

-`AutoLock.lockAndRun(Lock,ThrowableRunnable<T>)` will first attempt to lock your `Lock`, then runs the supplied
+`AutoLock.lockAndRun(Lock,ThrowableRunnable<T>)` will first attempt to acquire the lock, then run the supplied runnable,
-runnable, then it will automatically unlock your `Lock` regardless of success or failure of your runnable function.
+and finally automatically release the lock, regardless of whether the runnable completes normally or throws an
+exception.

 If you have something you want to return after the lock completes,
 Use `AutoLock.lockAndGet(Lock,ThrowableSupplier<R,T>)` instead like this.